A Special Expungement For Juveniles

 Juvenile Diversion Expungement Advantages

-Florida allows for a juvenile that has been arrested/detained and charged with a non-violent misdemeanor offense to expunge it by a method specifically designed for juveniles.
+Florida allows for a juvenile diversion expungement to be used when your child has been arrested and charged with a non-violent misdemeanor offense.
 It does not count towards the use of the one-time standard expungement/sealing remedy.
-Provided the following applies:
+The following must apply:

 - The child entered into and completed a juvenile diversion program.